-You will likely be invited to official and non-official events with your military member.
+If you’re a new military spouse, you will likely be invited to official and non-official events with your military member.
 Some will be formally associated with the unit, and others will be less formal and simply more social.
 It’s likely that it will take a while to feel comfortable and make real friends.
 Keep attending.
 Keep putting yourself out there, and don’t be intimated by rank.
 Developing these social skills and being comfortable with the “uncomfortable” will serve you extremely well throughout your time in the military.
 My favorite quote regarding social events is “You will never regret going, but you very well may regret not going.”

 Story: During our first few weeks at our second duty station, we were invited to a Kentucky Derby party at one of Jamie’s new classmates houses.
 I had run a 10k that morning and pushed it way too hard, so I was feeling quite sick and achy that afternoon.
 I didn’t know anyone who would be at the party and didn’t have any motivation to go since we’d also have our five month old in tow.
 I later regretted the decision to stay home because not only did Jamie have the best time, but that’s where a big group of spouses all met each other and became friendly.
 Though I got to know them later in the course, I missed out on months of “hang time” with these wonderful women simply because we all didn’t know each other.

 Set aside a night with your military member to discuss not only rankings in the military but also what terms like company, battalion, brigade, etc. mean.
 Learn how to read and write these terms.
 Understanding these as early as possible will help you feel more “clued in” and interested when these terms are being used in formal and non-formal settings.